thoresonjd/5300-Dolphin/README.md

 ### **Milestone 1: Skeleton**
 Initial construction of a SQL shell and basic configuration of a database via [Berkeley DB](https://www.oracle.com/database/technologies/related/berkeleydb.html).
 SQL statements are retrieved from the SQL shell, parsed into an abstract syntax tree via [the Hyrise C++ SQL Parser](https://github.com/hyrise/sql-parser), and printed out to the terminal.

+Supports CREATE TABLE and SELECT statements.
+SELECT statements can include FROM clauses, JOIN clauses, WHERE clauses, and table aliases.

 ### **Compilation**
 Execute the [`Makefile`](./Makefile) by running `$ make` in the CLI.